 Music for Healing

-AWARDS CEROMONY FOX CHASE DAY CENTER Oct.
+AWARDS CEREMONY FOX CHASE DAY CENTER Oct.
 2107 Larry Goldstein and Paula Boyle

 Students at the Fox Chase Adult Day Care were recognized for participating in the center’s tai chi and artistic programs.